The Gem of the South

 Ireland's second largest city

-With direct fights from North America and being Ireland's second largest city, Cork is a great base for a golf tour of the Emerald Isle's south region.
+With direct flights from North America and being Ireland's second-largest city, Cork is a great base for a golf tour of the Emerald Isle's south region.

 Not sure where to play?
 Browse our map and to find your ideal destination in a continent of possibilities.
 We know you will be spoiled for choice!
 Remember our knowledgeable golf experts are ready to answer any questions.

-There's plenty to see and do around Cork
+There's plenty to see & do around Cork

 From the delicious cuisine, quaint pubs, live music and colorful cottages, golfers are guaranteed an absolutely incredible experience off the course.
 Cork itself is widely regarded as one of the most entertaining in Ireland, especially in the evening.